Lotiq/SMART_Wire/README.md

 <!-- USAGE EXAMPLES -->
 ## Community Examples

-Please contact me if you wish to add to add your project to the list
+Please contact me if you wish to add to add your S.M.A.R.T.
+Wire project to the list

 <!-- ROADMAP -->